SwagatBhattacharyya/Headset/README.md

-ReadDist   :: This function reads the distance on each ultrasonic sensor FiltUpdate :: This function updates the state of the filter Begin      :: This function initializes the MCU
+ReadDist   :: This function reads the distance on each ultrasonic sensor FiltUpdate :: This function updates the state of the filter Begin      :: This function initializes the MCU ReadButton :: This function reads the state of the push button

 Code Contributors:
 Swagat, Cameron, Landon, Derek